Seanny123/seanaubin.github.io/content/post/2016-03-01-Modelling-the-Divide-Between-Conscious-and-Subconscious.md

 +++
-title = "Modelling the Divide Between Conscious and Subconscious" date = "2016-03-01" categories = ["Neuroscience", "Consciousness", "Subconscious"]
+title = "Modelling the Divide Between Conscious and Subconscious" date = "2016-03-01" categories = ["Cogntive Science", "Consciousness"]
 +++

 *\[epistemic status: although I've become adept with the Neural Engineering Framework and the Semantic Pointer Architecture, I'm not super comfortable in the philosophical depths of Cognitive Science.
 This article is not a professional presenting a final answer, but an amateur formulating their current view.\]*